-If the assessment determination was certification, no objections have been raised or if raised have been addressed without a change in a CABs determination, your fishery is successfully certified.
+If the assessment determination was certification and no objections have been raised, your fishery is successfully certified.
 Certification lasts for a maximum of five years subject to surveillance audits.
-The CAB issues and publishes a Public Certification Report on the MSC Track a Fishery website, containing the full outcomes of the assessment.
-Shortly after, the CAB issues the fishery certificate.
+The certification body issues and publishes a Public Certification Report on the MSC Track a Fishery website, outlining the assessment process and any improvements your fishery needs to make (also called conditions).
+Later, the certification body issues the fishery certificate.
 If your clients become certified against the MSC Chain of Custody Standard, products from your MSC certified fishery can carry the MSC label on packs or menus.